 Sometimes the wine list is presented by the waiter or a sommelier.

 It is very much essential for the server to take order effectively.
 Proper order taking is the prime task of the waiter as the sole purpose of the guests is to have meal according to their choice.
 After presenting the menu or serving the pre-meal beverages, the waitsatffs should have to give some time that the guests could make selection.
 Sometimes it may happen that guests are confused in choosing meal or they may seek for waiter’s suggestion or they find the menu complicated to select any item.
 A waitstaff should always be prepared to take care of guests’ needs and help them in making their selection.

-You must take the order carefully, note down every single details that a guest dictates during giving order.
-There are some common abbreviations (for food items) are used in hotel or restaurants, use those abbreviations to save time.
+You must take the order carefully, note down every single detail that a guest dictates during giving order.
+There some common abbreviations (for food items) are used in hotel or restaurants, use those abbreviations to save time.

 Examples of some common abbreviations are:

 - Very well done VWD

 - Chicken sautéed Ch saut

 - Rare R